Towards Verifying Nonlinear Integer Arithmetic: Wallace Tree Multipliers

-\begin{theorem} There is a regular resolution proof of size $2^{O(\log^2 n)}$ that $\phi^{\mathrm {Wall}}_{\mathrm{Comm}}(n)$ is unsatisfiable \end{theorem}
+\begin{theorem} There is a regular resolution proof of size $2^{8 \log^2 n + O(\log n)}$ that $\phi^{\mathrm {Wall}}_{\mathrm{Comm}}(n)$ is unsatisfiable \end{theorem}

-\begin{proof} Like before, we initially branch on the assignments $\sigma_e(k) = \{e_0=0,e_1=0,\ldots e_k=1\}$ for $k \in [0,2n-1]$.
-The $k$-th branch contains the clauses $\strip(k)$ so we can use the Read-Once branching program from Lemma~\ref{thm:walStrip} (with each node augmented with the assignment $\sigma_e(k)$) to show that the branch is unsatisfiable.
+\begin{proof} As usual, we initially branch on the assignments $\sigma_e(k) = \{e_0=0,e_1=0,\ldots e_k=1\}$ for $k \in [0,2n-1]$.
+The $k$-th branch contains the clauses $\strip(k)$ so we can use the Read-Once branching program from Lemma~\ref{thm:walStrip} (with each node augmented with the assignment $\sigma_e(k)$) to show that the branch is unsatisfiable. \end{proof}